tligorio/sample_pages_csci127/index.md

 # Announcements:

+**10/16/2018 -- PROJECT 4 IS OUT** I will go over it in class on 10/23, please read it and come ready to ask questions!

 **10/16/2018** Everyone who is still **confused about the copy constructor**, **look at slide 51 in the lecture notes Lecture8/9**

 **10/15/2018 Project 3 deadline postponed** to Wednesday 10/17 at midnight.
 You will receive email when gradescope is ready.